-A lot of my work involves Data Storytelling and naturally I look for all articles, books and papers to continuously grow my knowledge in that field.
-A couple of weeks ago I stumbled upon an article that curated the best blogs about Data Storytelling written in 2016.
+A lot of my work involves Data Storytelling, and naturally, I look for all articles, books and papers to continuously grow my knowledge in that field.
+A couple of weeks ago, I stumbled upon an article that curated the best blogs about Data Storytelling written in 2016.

-Excited, I started reading each one of them carefully, but to my disappointment the majority of the articles were about data visualisation.
+Excited, I started reading each one of them carefully, but to my disappointment, the majority of the articles were about data visualisation.
 Most people confuse data storytelling with data visualisation.
-I found myself lost in shapes, line, graphs and charts to use.
+I found myself lost in shapes, lines, graphs and charts, etc, to use.

-The easiest way to understand the difference between data visualisation and data storytelling is this.
+The easiest way to understand the difference between data visualisation and data storytelling is this...

-Imagine you are about to make a presentation (non data related) and you have prepared the best slides possible.
+Imagine that you are about to make a presentation (non-data related) and you have prepared the best slides possible.
 You take your position on the stage or wherever you are presenting from, the slides come on the screen and then you keep mum.
 Does that sound like an effective presentation?

-Absolutely not...That is the equivalent of having great data visualisation with no data storytelling.

-By focusing only on data visualisation you have failed to inspire the audience to take the action you intended them to take.
-Because an emotion, which is in the story, leads to action and emotion will not be there in the graphs and pie charts.
+Absolutely not.
+That's equivalent to having a great data visualisation with no data storytelling.
+By focusing only on data visualisation, you have failed to inspire the audience to take the action that you intended them to take.
+Because an emotion, which is in the story, leads to action, and emotion will not be there in the graphs and pie charts.

-Now, ask yourself... why are you communicating if you cannot get the action you desire?
+Now, ask yourself, "Why are you communicating if you cannot get the action you desire?"